The 'Burbs: Critical reaction

 Roger Ebert of the Chicago Sun-Times gave it two out of four stars, writing "The 'Burbs tries to position itself somewhere between Beetlejuice and The Twilight Zone, but it lacks the dementia of the first and the wicked intelligence of the second and turns instead into a long shaggy dog story."
 Vincent Canby of The New York Times gave The 'Burbs a negative review, calling it "as empty as something can be without creating a vacuum".

-On review aggregator Rotten Tomatoes, the film has an approval rating of 56% based on 43 reviews, with an average rating of 6.1/10.
-The site's critical consensus reads, "The 'Burbs has an engaging premise, likable cast, and Joe Dante at the helm – so the mixed-up genre exercise they produce can't help but feel like a disappointment."
+On review aggregator Rotten Tomatoes, the film has an approval rating of 57% based on 46 reviews.
+The site's critical consensus reads, "The 'Burbs has an engaging premise, likable cast and Joe Dante at the helm – so the mixed-up genre exercise they produce can't help but feel like a disappointment."

 On Metacritic, the film has a weighted average score of 45 out of 100, based on 20 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Home media

-Arrow Video released The 'Burbs on Blu-ray in 2014 in the UK with a new 2K scan of the inter-positive.
+In 2014, Arrow Video released The 'Burbs on Blu-ray in the UK with a new 2K scan of the inter-positive.
 The edition included a commentary by screenwriter Dana Olsen, a newly commissioned feature-length documentary titled There Goes the Neighborhood: The Making of 'The 'Burbs.
 In the United States, the film was first given a Blu-ray release in 2016 by Universal Studios.
-However, this release was criticized for poor quality and being a bare bones release.
+This release was criticized for poor quality and being a bare bones release.
 In 2018, Shout!
 Factory re-released the film on Blu-ray with the transfer and majority of the special features from the 2014 Arrow release from the UK.
+Shout! re-released the film in 2026 on Ultra HD Blu-ray, featuring a 4K restoration from the film’s original camera negative, plus 2 new audio commentaries and the same bonus features from the 2018 Blu-ray.

-The soundtrack album received a release on LP record in 2018 on the Waxwork Records label, as an expanded double-LP package.
-Additional music used in the film but not included on the soundtrack albums includes "Machine" by Circus of Power; "Se Sei Qualcuno è Colpa Mia" by Ennio Morricone; "Questa o Quella" by Enrico Caruso; and "Locked in a Cage", "Make Some Noise", and "Bloodstone" by Jetboy.
+In 2018, the soundtrack album received a release on LP record on the Waxwork Records label, as an expanded double-LP package.
+Additional music used in the film but not included on the soundtrack albums includes "Machine" by Circus of Power; "Se Sei Qualcuno è Colpa Mia" by Ennio Morricone; "Questa o Quella" by Enrico Caruso; and "Locked in a Cage", "Make Some Noise" and "Bloodstone" by Jetboy.

 TV series adaptation

 In September 2024, Peacock ordered a series adaptation of the film from Universal Content Productions.
-Keke Palmer is headlining the series, with Brian Grazer and Seth MacFarlane producing via Imagine Entertainment and Fuzzy Door Productions respectively.
+Keke Palmer headlined the series, with Brian Grazer and Seth MacFarlane producing via Imagine Entertainment and Fuzzy Door Productions, respectively.
+The series premiered on February 8, 2026, on Peacock.